Adrian-Ng/Adrian-Ng.github.io/_posts/2018-09-23-yahoo-finance.md

 ## Google Finance API No More!

 As of March 2018, something [happened](https://www.marketbeat.com/press-room/google-finance-changes-and-alternatives/) to Google Finance - it got taken to the __chopping board__ and is now a miserable husk of its former self!
-Long gone are the days where one could simply hook into the API and download a fat, juicy csv-file of historical stock price data, _with_ options.
+Long gone are the days where one could simply hook into the API and download a fat, juicy csv-file of historical stock price data... or a sensible JSON of option prices.

 Thankfully, there are many alternatives out there.